Car Accident Settlement Calculator Formulas Demystified

 Noneconomic damages are a little harder to put a dollar value on, such as:

 Since non-economic damages are difficult to quantify, people often use a multiplier between 1.5 and 5 to come up with a reasonable number.

 (total economic damages) + (total economic damages x 1.5-5)= total compensation.

 An insurance adjuster will assign the value of the multiplier depending on the severity of your case.
 Simply put, the worse you were injured, the higher the number.
 Remember, an insurance adjuster’s job is to save the company as much money as possible, so they will push for a lower number.
-Part of your negotiation will be to raise the number and justify it.
+Part of your negotiation, which an experienced car accident attorney should be able to do, will be to raise the multiplier number and justify it.
 In rare cases where the other driver is completely at fault and the victim sustains long-term injury, impairing their ability to work, it is possible to argue for a multiplier higher than 5.

 Let’s look at an example:

 Maggie was hit from behind by a distracted driver.
 The force of the accident caved in her rear bumper and threw her against the steering wheel, bruising her ribs and breaking her right wrist.

 Physical therapy: $150